bruce-hill/btui/README.md

 bt:height() -- Return the screen height
 bt:linebox(x,y,w,h) -- Draw an outlined box around the given rectangle bt:move(x, y) -- Move the cursor to the given position.
-(0,0) is the top left corner. bt:setattributes(attrs...) -- Set the given attributes bt:shadow(x,y,w,h) -- Draw a shaded shadow to the bottom right of the given rectangle bt:suspend() -- Suspend the current process and drop back into normal terminal mode
+(0,0) is the top left corner. bt:scroll(firstline, lastline, amount) -- Scroll the given screen region by the given amount. bt:setattributes(attrs...) -- Set the given attributes bt:shadow(x,y,w,h) -- Draw a shaded shadow to the bottom right of the given rectangle bt:suspend() -- Suspend the current process and drop back into normal terminal mode